arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 First, let's quickly review some key concepts from our November and December sessions.
 "Sequel", or S-Q-L (either pronunciation is fine) stands for Structured Query Language.
 SQL is a programming language used to interact with Relational Databases.

 --{{0}}--
 Relational databases consist of many different data tables.
 The model of storing data across multiple tables rather than one MEGA-table is useful because it is more efficient, reduces data duplication, and makes correcting or updating data simpler and less error prone.
 When data has been fragmented to reduce inefficiency and repetition, it is considered to be **normalized**.
 Today we will only be working with data from **one** table at a time that is stored in such a relational database.
 To learn more about combining data from more than one table, be sure to catch our final presentation in the series on SQL Joins (dates on the final slide).

 {{1}}
 *****
 <h4> What SQL is for: </h4>
 isolating and combining just the data you're interested in, such as:

- * isolating columns you're interested in
+ * extracting columns you're interested in
  * filtering to just the data that meets specific criteria
 *****
 --{{1}}--
 SQL is great at working with rectangular data, data that is stored in tables with rows and columns / fields.
 Its powerful SELECT - FROM - WHERE syntax makes SQL an ideal tool for isolating just the data you care about, whether that's specifying the columns you're interested in or limiting your data to just those rows that meet certain conditions.